Antox/Antox/README.md

 To get Antox on Google Play, join the [Google+ Community](https://plus.google.com/communities/103125800027884896310), and follow the instructions given.

 To install on F-Droid, add https://repo.tox.im/android and search for "Antox".

+###What Is Currently Working
+- One to one messaging
+- File transfers
+- Avatars

 ###Translating Antox
 You can localize the application via github pull request or by requesting a new language or join an existing translation team on [Transifex](https://www.transifex.com/projects/p/antox/).